 At 2020 Vision Associates Optometry, we are committed to providing advanced vision care in a professional and comfortable environment.
 As an optometrist in Riverside, our primary eye care service includes a complete eye exam that analyzes eye health and vision function.

 Dr. Everitt and the 2020 Vision Associates Optometry team take even routine eye exams very seriously.
-During a yearly or bi-yearly examination, our Riverside patients will receive a patient history review, a series of vision and eye tests, assessments of eye focusing and movement, and an eye health evaluation.
+During a yearly examination, our Riverside patients will receive a patient history review, a series of vision and eye tests, assessments of eye focusing and movement, and an eye health evaluation.
 Our optometrist will discuss any additional testing that may be required to diagnose an eye disease or condition.
 Call us a today at (951) 684-7822 to schedule an appointment.

 Not sure that glasses are for you?
 Ask our Riverside staff about contact Lenses.
 Advances in the field of optometry have produced a variety of different types of contact lenses with a range of benefits.
 We encourage 1 Day contact lenses for great convenience, comfort and eye health.
 All contact lens options are available.
 Schedule your examination today by calling (951) 684-7822.
 There are many advantages to consider when determining if contact lenses are right for you and our knowledgeable staff is here to answer any questions.

 At 20/20 Vision Associates Optometry, we are leaders in the contact lens fitting, and we highly recommend 1 Day contact lenses.

 This new contact lens is highly successful for contact lens wearers whose days are long and varied.
 Indoors, outdoors, computer work, gym, late night work.
 Extremely comfortable, moist and clear.
 For more information, see https://www.acuvue.com/contact-lenses/acuvue-oasys-1-day

 Another new contact lens for those over 40 needing additional reading power in their contact lenses: